 For information on what it takes to earn your OSSD, contact your local high school.

 General Educational Development (GED) is an international testing program designed to measure the educational standing of individuals who have not completed high school, but who have gained knowledge, skills and experience out of the classroom.

 After completing the GED, individuals will have earned a High School Equivalency Certificate, which is viewed as equal to an OSSD (Ontario Secondary School Diploma) by colleges and employers.

 Mature students apply in the same way as any other applicant.
-It will be up to the colleges to review your application and determine your eligibility for the program.
+Based on the information provided in the application, the college will decide whether an applicant is to be considered a mature student.
+Mature student status may be granted to applicants who are over 19 years old and do not have a high school diploma or GED.
 For more information about applying to a particular program as a mature student, contact the colleges directly.